Glenalbyn

 South and it is annotated as Jane Ville and Glenalbyn respectively.

-century porch.
-The rear of the house has a bow projection.
-There were two gate lodges, one on the
+with an unsympathetic 20th century porch.
+The rear of the house has a bow projection with

-Lower Kilmacud Road and the other on Glenalbyn Road, both now demolished, a survival is the giant
+Glenalbyn Road, both now demolished, a survival is the giant sequoia tree just outside the main

-sequoia tree just outside the main door.
-Possibly named for the wife of George Tinkler, a paper
+Possibly named for the wife of George Tinkler, a paper manufacturer whose business was at 42

-manufacturer whose business was at 42 South Great George's Street in Dublin city.
-He appears to be
+South Great George's Street in Dublin city.
+He appears to be the builder and first occupant of the

-the builder and first occupant of the house.
-It was for sale or let on 13 acres along with several
+house.
+It was for sale or let on 13 acres along with several houses in the village from 1805 to 1807.

-known locally in the last century as Daly's river.
-The house was reached by traversing an elaborate arched bridge with
+Daly's river.
+The house was reached by traversing an elaborate arched bridge with the name

-Kilmacud Crokes.
+home to Kilmacud Crokes.

 YEAR BUILT circa 1802

-VALUATION In 1900 the valuation was 92 pounds and in the 1901 census it is noted as having 18 rooms.
+VALUATION In 1900 the valuation was 92 pounds and in the 1901 census it is noted as

 ARCHITECT Unknown